Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Design-Patterns/Factory-Pattern/README.md

 ---

-In addition using the provided method. we can also use enums instead of strings.
+## Using Enums Instead of Strings

 Using enums instead of strings is a more robust and safer approach because it eliminates the risk of typos and makes your code easier to maintain and refactor.
 Here's an updated example using enums:

 ---